First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 PARIS: Captain, the Borg ship is powering weapons.

 JANEWAY: Mister McKenzie, full power to the shields.
-Arm phaser banks and prepare to fire.
+Arm all phaser

 KIM: Captain, the Borg ship has initiated a self-destruct sequence.
-It'll go in three seconds.

 JANEWAY: Get us out of here.
-Report.

 KIM: Shields are holding.
 No injuries or hull damage.